Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_snowflake_vhol_q4_2024/customer_reviews.md

 Notice that the `reviews` Snowpark dataframe is highlighted in blue at the top left of the chart.
 This chaining effect allows you to use the same dataframe across various cells throughout the project, all managed seamlessly by Hex.
 Whether you’re using a Snowpark or a pandas dataframe, Hex handles the complexities for you.
 Finally, Snowpark dataframes are denoted in blue, except when utilized within a Python cell.

 ## Generate A Snowpark Session In Hex
 To work with a Snowpark session object, select your database connection from the data browser tab on the left side of the Hex project.
 A `query` option will be visible, allowing for quick queries to this connection in an SQL cell.
 Click the dropdown next to the `query` button and select `Get Snowpark session`.
 This action will create a new Python cell with the necessary code to obtain a Snowpark session.
-Hex utilizes the `hextoolkit` library to pass through your existing Snowflake credentials, providing a clean and secure way to authenticate and establish a Snowpark session.
+Hex utilizes the `hextoolkit` library to securely access your existing Snowflake connection, providing a clean and secure way to authenticate and establish a Snowpark session.

 *The cell created by this button will be positioned under the cell that is currently selected.*